Lamentations 5:1-22; Obadiah 1:1-21; 2 Kings 25:22-26; Jeremiah 40:7-41:18

 Jeremiah chapter 40 continues with Gedaliah being appointed governor of Judah by Babylon.
 Gedaliah seems to be a good sort, as he invites the people living in the country side to: "Settle in any town you wish, and live off the land.
 Harvest the grapes and summer fruits and olives, and store them away." (v.
 10).
 However, things don't go well too long for Gedaliah, which is sad...
 Ishmael enters the scene in chapter 40 and into chapter 41, and ultimately murders Gedaliah.
 This definitely made me sad!
 Things seemed to be getting a bit peaceful in Judah, and prosperous to a degree.
 And then evil enters the scene once again...
 How many times have we seen this scenario play out over history?
 Below is an image of Ishmael's treachery to the remnant of Judah in 41:6 -

-Worship God: Our Obadiah readings today reminded me of the Delirious song "Majesty."
-I had the good fortune to worship to this song with Delirious a few years back just before it was released.
+Worship Video: Our Obadiah readings today reminded me of the Delirious song "Majesty."
+I had the good fortune to worship to this song with Delirious several years ago just before it was released.
 They were playing some of their "new stuff" and this was a great song to worship to live!
 You'll notice the crowd in this video is definitely worshiping.

 Do you know our Majestic Lord?
 Click here for your Majesty!

 Comments from You: What verses or insights stand out to you in today's readings?
 Please post up by clicking on the "Comments" link below!